reeseschultz/ReeseUnityDemos/README.md

 ## Introduction

 This is a multi-threaded navigation package using [Unity DOTS](https://unity.com/dots).
 It supports obstacle avoidance, terrain, agents automatically jumping between surfaces with artificial gravity, parenting of agents and surfaces for preserving local transformations, and even backward compatibility with GameObjects.
-It's maintained by me, [Reese Schultz](https://github.com/reeseschultz/).
+It's maintained by me, [Reese](https://github.com/reeseschultz/).

+If you don't want all the extra bells and whistles, such as surface management and jumping, please see the [pathing package](https://github.com/reeseschultz/ReeseUnityDemos/tree/path#reeses-dots-pathing) instead.

 ## Clone (Optional)